-We have started to work on the ecology of insects in our cities, for a window into the climate of the near future and also because cities may preserve animals that are losing their homes to habitat conversion and climate change.
+We have started to work on the ecology of insects in our cities, and with community-based science, for a window into the climate of the near future and also because cities may preserve animals that are losing their homes to habitat conversion and climate change.

 It’s a complex world and we only understand small fragments of it.
 Rob Dunn put it best: “mystery still lurks around ordinary corners.”